aklinker1/bunv/README.md

 $ bunx oxlint@latest
 ```

-If you haven't installed a project's version of `bun`, you'll be prompted to install it when running any `bun` or `bunx` commands.
+If you haven't installed the version of Bun required by your project, you'll be prompted to install it when running any `bun` or `bunx` commands.

 Bunv also ships its own executable: `bunv`.
 Right now, it just lists the versions of Bun it has installed: